A Village Full of Surprises!

 But it did not end there.

-We were then presented of a cultural show with songs of the town and a dance showing how to make landang, a local ingredient for a famous local snack, binignit (Which they served after the show- full of eating).
-We tried some of the process and it was not easy.
+We were then presented with a cultural show with songs from the town and a dance showing how to make landang,ย a local ingredient for a famous local snack,ย binignit (Which they served after the show- full of eating).ย We tried some of the processes and it was not easy.

 We were fascinated by the making of landang and even tasted the bark itself- its sole ingredient.